emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 <br>
-I completed the above three querires for all of the hourly data sets after uploading.
-After I felt comfprtable that the data was ploaded correctly I decided to combine the three hourly datasets.
-The hourly datasets contained overlapping data that was repetiative and unncescesary.
-I combined them into one data set so that they owuld beocme easier to handle and analyze later on.
+After running the three queries on each of the hourly datasets, I was confident everything uploaded correctly.
+Because the datasets shared some common data (like ID and activity hour) but each also contained different information (such as calories, steps, and intensities), I combined them into one complete 'hourly' dataset.
 <br>